Baffins

 Baffins is an administrative district of Portsmouth, England, located on the eastern side of Portsea Island.
 The district is mainly composed of 1930s housing.
 The population of the Baffins ward at the 2011 Census was 15,121.

 Before the area became developed for housing, it had been occupied by a farm of the same name.
 This farm (known as Bavins Farm) had a history stretching back to the 12th century.
-The only surviving remnant of the rural past is Baffins Pond and the adjoining Tangier Field - a large open space between Baffins Pond and Portsmouth College at the eastern end of the field.
+The only surviving remnants of the rural past are Baffins Pond and the adjoining Tangier Field - a large open space between Baffins Pond and Portsmouth College at the eastern end of the field.